GeoKnow/Jassa/README.md

 }
 ```

-### Roadmap
+#### Roadmap
-We plan on the following extensions:
+We are working on the following extensions:
 * Support arrays of items without the need to specify an `id` - i.e. `values: ['?o']` instead of `values: [{id: '?o'}].
-* We are working on adding support for references between Sponate mappings:
+* Support for references between Sponate mappings:

 ```js
 var mapping  = [{